feici02/til/english/new-words-and-phrases.md

 a place for the storage of large quantities of equipment, food, or some other commodity
 * Office Depot
 * Home Depot

+# in the middle of nowhere

+# the curse of success

+# gamification